 If you look at our credit card spending month-to-month, barring any huge one-time expenses such as a large trip, our balance tends to be very consistent on a month-to-month basis, even without trying very hard to make that happen.
-It also helps that Personal Capital sends us a little reminder a few times a month comparing our spending to the previous month.
+It also helps that Empower sends us a little reminder a few times a month comparing our spending to the previous month.

 We’re also fortunate enough to receive decent monthly incomes from our day jobs as physicians as well as increasing income from all of our side hustles.
 So these days we’re never really close to overspending and are able to save what we need to make smart investments that create additional passive income.

 But I know that this line of thought can be dangerous.
 If your personality leads you to keep up with the Joneses, or if lifestyle inflation has taken such a hold of you that your spending is out of control, then you probably need a tight budget.